Home » Amsterdam » Amsterdam Royal Palace tickets

 When you book early, you also get your preferred time slot.

-Because some attractions sell a limited number of tickets due to their high demand, booking early helps avoid last-minute disappointments.
+Because some attractions sell a limited number of tickets, during peak days they may sell out.
+Booking early helps avoid last-minute disappointments.

 How do online tickets work

-Visit the Amsterdam Royal Palace ticket booking page, select your preferred date, time slot, and number of tickets, and buy the tickets right away.
+Visit the Amsterdam Royal Palace ticket booking page, select your preferred date, time slot, and the number of tickets, and buy the tickets right away.

 After making the purchase, you will receive the tickets in your email.